byoo24/NYSBudget/README.md

 ## Functionality & MVP

-* Retrieve NYS OpenBudget's data set
+* Retrieve NYS OpenBudget's data set.
-* Use D3's csv manipulation to clean up the data
+* Deploy D3's csv manipulation to clean the data into a useable form.
+* Implement D3's svg graphical component to display the data.
-* Implementing JavaScript's DOM manipulation to create user interactivity
+* Utilize JavaScript's DOM manipulation to create an interactive menu.
-* Alter the graph by clicking on the menu
+* Integrate JavaScript's DOM manipulation with D3's SVG manipulation to display data value via a hover effect.
-* Popup feature to show more info on a given component.
+* Display more information based on the current active component.
+* Design the page using a responsive, mobile first approach.

 ## Wireframes